-ADVANCED PLACEMENT ENVIRONMENTAL SCIENCE Course Number: 2001380 Semesters: 2 Credit: 1.0 Prerequisites: At least 90 in Honors Biology and Honors Chemistry or a 95 in Biology and Chemistry; completion or enrollment in Algebra II; signature of
+ADVANCED PLACEMENT ENVIRONMENTAL SCIENCE

+Prerequisites: At least a 90 in Honors Biology and Honors Chemistry or a 95 in Biology and Chemistry;

-Advanced Placement Environmental Science Teacher
+completion or enrollment in Algebra II; signature of Advanced Placement Environmental

+Science Teacher

 This course is designed to be the equivalent of a one-semester, introductory college course in environmental science.
 The purpose of this course is to provide students with the scientific principles, concepts, and methodologies required to understand the interrelationships of the natural world, to identify and analyze environmental problems both natural and human-made, to evaluate the relative risks associated with these problems, and to examine alternative solutions for resolving or preventing them.
 Students must take the national Advanced Placement exam in May, at their own expense.